astorise/train-crawlers/README.md

 # train-crawlers
-An repository to experiment with the SNCF API
+A repository to experiment with the SNCF API

+# Useful links
+* Documentation of the SNCF API: https://data.sncf.com/api/documentation
+* Documentation of the request module in Python: http://docs.python-requests.org/en/latest/